 ~ photo by Brian Hatton ~

-Soprano, Lisa Williamson, is a young artist who has forged a distinctive and diverse career that has taken her around the world from Muscat, Oman to the Weill Recital Hall at Carnegie Hall to the Indianapolis Brickyard.
+Soprano, Lisa Williamson, has forged a distinctive and diverse career that has taken her around the world from Muscat, Oman to the Weill Recital Hall at Carnegie Hall to the Indianapolis Brickyard.

 From 2005-2010, Ms. Williamson was the vocal soloist with The United States Coast Guard Band.
-In this high-profile position she sang for Presidents, Joint Chiefs of Staff, and all Secretaries of the Department of Homeland Security.
-She performed at the state funeral of President Gerald Ford and was featured in the 2009 National Cherry Blossom Festival.
-In 2006 and 2007 she performed the National Anthem at the Indianapolis 500 for live audiences of over 400,000 people and millions on television world-wide.
-In her more than two hundred performances with the Coast Guard Band she performed in thirty-four states in the U.S. and Japan singing a wide range of repertoire including patriotic songs, opera arias, classical chamber works, and the American Songbook.
+In this high-profile position she sang for Presidents, Supreme Court Justices, Joint Chiefs of Staff, Cabinet Members, Senators, and Congressmen.
+In 2006 and 2007 she performed the National Anthem at the Indianapolis 500 for live audiences of over 400,000 and millions on television world-wide.
+In her more than two hundred performances with the Coast Guard Band she performed in thirty-four states in the U.S. and throughout Japan singing patriotic songs, opera arias, classical chamber works, and the American Songbook.
 She is featured on six Coast Guard Band recordings.

 Ms. Williamson holds a Master of Music in voice from the Yale School of Music, as well as a Performer’s Certificate from the University of Connecticut and a Bachelor of Music in voice performance from the Peabody Conservatory of Music at Johns Hopkins University.
-She has been a young artist at The Glimmerglass Festival, Chautauqua Opera, and Connecticut Opera and has recieved awards from The Metropolitan Opera National Council, Connecticut Opera Guild, Annapolis Opera, the Philharmonic Society of Arlington, and Lakes Region Opera.
+She has been a young artist with The Glimmerglass Festival, Chautauqua Opera, and Connecticut Opera and has been an award winner in competitions with The Metropolitan Opera National Council, Connecticut Opera Guild, Annapolis Opera, the Philharmonic Society of Arlington, and Lakes Region Opera.

 Lisa, the daughter of two military musicians, grew up in Alexandria, Virginia.
 She now makes her home in Connecticut with her husband, Lieutenant Commander Adam Williamson, the director of the United States Coast Guard Band.